System: Sinclair ZX Spectrum

 Sound: Bleeps, Beeps, and Eggy Charm

 Audio is pure early Spectrum.
 Beeps, chirps, and short jingles accompany item collection, movement, and the inevitable deaths.
-There is no expansive soundtrack here, just functional sound that keeps feedback clear and timely.
+There is no expansive soundtrack here.
+Just functional sound that keeps feedback clear and timely.

 Replayability: An Egg Worth Cracking Again